-Did I sound like the idea of eating coconut oil in softgels is bad?
+Did I sound like the idea of eating coconut oil in capsules is bad?

 Like for example, if you want to moisturize your dry skin with coconut oil, then aren’t you going to squeeze it out of the softgel in order to apply coconut oil to your skin?
 Or get a separate jar of coconut oil for skin care that increases your cost of living?

 Honestly, it really does come in handy for busy people on the go.
-All you need is open the lid and pop the number of capsules required.
+All you need is open the lid and pop the number of coconut oil pills required.

 But like I mentioned earlier, how much health benefits are you gaining from it?
-Unless you really swallow at least 42 capsules, don’t expect too much from just a few caps per day.
+Unless you really swallow at least 42 capsules, don’t expect too much from just a few softgels per day.

-If, however, taking coconut oil capsules is the only option open to you, then for health’s sake, get one that uses veggie softgels to wrap up the oil.
+If, however, taking coconut oil capsules is the only good option open to you, then for health’s sake, get one that uses veggie softgels to wrap up the oil.